Greaper88/wolf-logos/README.md

 # wolf-logos
 A collection of custom AI-generated logos for use with [Wolf](https://github.com/games-on-whales/wolf)

 To use these images, you'll need to edit the `icon_png_path` property in your config.toml file to point to the images in this repo.
-You'll need to copy the "raw" link for the images you want to use and paste said link into the config file for the appropriate app.
-The raw link looks like https://raw.githubusercontent.com/Greaper88/wolf-logos/main/itself/wolf-itself-prism.png which is the raw link for https://github.com/Greaper88/wolf-logos/blob/main/itself/wolf-itself-prism.png
+You'll need to copy the "raw" link for the images you want to use from the `link-list.txt` file in the theme folder, and paste said link into the config file for the appropriate app.

 ## Themes: